TeoZosa/structlog-sentry-logger/README.md

 ##### Benefits:
 1. Makes logging as easy as using print statements, but prettier and less smelly!
 2. Highly opinionated!
-There is **literally** nothing you are allowed to configure!
+There are only two (2) distinct configurations.
 3. Structured logs in JSON format means they are ready to be ingested by many favorite log analysis tools!